MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 ### Potential use cases

-Typical uses for this architecture include:
+Typical uses for this architecture include workloads that:

-- Workloads deployed in different environments, such as development, testing, and production, that require shared services.
+- Use different environments, such as development, testing, and production, that require shared services.
 Shared services might include DNS IDs, NTP, or Active Directory Domain Services (AD DS).
 Shared services are placed in the hub virtual network, while each environment deploys to a spoke to maintain isolation.
-- Workloads that don't require connectivity to each other, but require access to shared services.
+- Don't require connectivity to each other, but require access to shared services.
-- Workloads that require central control over security aspects, like a DMZ firewall in the hub with segregated workload management in each spoke.
+- Require central control over security aspects, like a DMZ firewall in the hub with segregated workload management in each spoke.
-- Workloads that require central control over connectivity aspects, such as selective connectivity or isolation between spokes of certain environments or workloads.
+- Require central control over connectivity aspects, such as selective connectivity or isolation between spokes of certain environments or workloads.

 ## Recommendations